Abstract

 createMUST NOT be valid forsetKeyRing, another account, another chain, another manager, or another key ring hash. - The admin signer is immutable in the account address.
 A broken or lost admin signer requires migrating assets to a new account; applications that need recovery SHOULD use admin signers with recovery or multisig logic from account creation.

 setKeyRingis the only post-creation key ring mutation path.
-A compromised session verifier remains authorized until an admin-authorized replacement set is included.expectedCurrentKeyRingHashprotectssetKeyRingauthorizations from applying to an unexpected current set.
-Admin tooling SHOULD surface the complete replacement set before signing because omitted verifiers are removed atomically.keyRingHashbinds cached validation to the orderedSessionVerifier[]set.
-Clients MUST discard cached signature results when the active hash changes, even if the transaction’ssessionVerifierremains present in the new set.keyRingHashdoes not commit to mutable verifier behavior by itself.
-Session verifier state that can affectisValidSignatureorevaluateSessionPolicyMUST be immutable for that verifier address; upgrades that affect validation require a new verifier address installed throughsetKeyRing.- The protocol MUST verify that
+A compromised session verifier instance remains authorized until an admin-authorized replacement set is included.expectedCurrentKeyRingHashprotectssetKeyRingauthorizations from applying to an unexpected current set.
+Admin tooling SHOULD surface the complete replacement set before signing because omitted verifiers are removed atomically.keyRingHashbinds cached validation to the orderedsessionVerifiersset.
+Clients MUST discard cached signature results when the active hash changes, even if the transaction’ssessionVerifierInstanceremains present in the new set.keyRingHashdoes not commit to mutable verifier behavior by itself.
+Session verifier state that can affectisValidSignatureorevaluateSessionPolicyMUST be immutable for that verifier instance; upgrades that affect validation require a different verifier implementation address or different installation bytes installed throughsetKeyRing.- The protocol MUST verify that

-sessionVerifieris authorized foraccountbefore calling EIP-1271.
-Unauthorized verifiers MUST fail as a precheck rather than receiving a validation call. - Fixed validation gas limits bound signer execution.
+sessionVerifierInstanceis authorized foraccountbefore calling verifier code.
+Unauthorized instances MUST fail as a precheck rather than receiving a validation call. sessionVerifierInstancesentries from prior key rings MAY remain in storage.
+They MUST NOT authorize unless their storedkeyRingHashequals the account’s currentkeyRingHash.- Fixed validation gas limits bound signer execution.
 Signers that exceed the limit fail validation, and all signature and policy validation gas counts against

 BLOCK_VALIDATION_GAS_BUDGET.
 BLOCK_VALIDATION_GAS_BUDGETis scarce.MIN_VALIDATION_FAILURE_FEEMUST be tuned so validation spam is costly, and clients MUST reject pooled transactions that cannot pay it.- Builders may prefer transactions with cheaper validation profiles.
 Fixed validation gas bounds the worst-case bias but does not eliminate ordering incentives.